-The parameter(s) listed under the Parameters subparameter may optionally be followed by an equal sign and a numeric, Boolean or string literal and/or a reference to a parameter name which is located in a parameter tree in a file.
-The reference must begin with the file name, followed by a pair of open and close parentheses enclosing the tree root name, any branch names if present and the parameter name.
-The tree root name, branch name and parameter name must be separated by a period ".".
-The file reference may point to the .ibs file itself where the reference is made from, or any other external file that is located in the same directory as the .ibs file, including .ami files, or other .ibs files.
+The parameter(s) listed under the Parameters subparameter may optionally be followed by an equal sign and a numeric, Boolean or string literal and/or a reference to a parameter name which is located in a parameter tree.
+The reference must begin with a file name, followed by an open parentheses and a the tree root name, a new open parentheses for any branch names (including the Reserved\Parameters or Model\Specific branch names if present in the tree) and the parameter name, and a matching set of closing parentheses.
+The file reference may point to the .ibs file itself where the reference is made from, or any other file which contains one or more parameter trees.
 The files referenced must be located in the same directory as the .ibs file containing the reference.
 The file names of parameter files must follow the rules for file names given in Section 3, GENERAL SYNTAX RULES AND GUIDELINES.
+External parameter files may only contain parameter trees using the tree syntax described in the IBIS specification.

-When a parameter reference and a numeric, Boolean or string I literal are both present in an assignment, they must be separated by at least one white space.
-In this case, the EDA tool should attempt to make the assignment using ^ ^ ^ ^ parameter reference first.
-If that fails (for example if ^ ^ ^ ^ the file doesn't exist) the numeric, Boolean or string ^ ^ ^ ^ literal shall be used for the assignment.
-When multiple ^ ^ ^ ^ ^ parameters are listed on a single line with one assignment, ^ ^ ^ ^ ^ all of the parameters on that line shall be assigned the same value by the EDA tool.
-String literals must be ^ ^ ^ ^ ^ enclosed in double quotes. ^ ^ ^ The EDA tool may provide additional means to the user to assign values to Parameters.
+When a parameter reference and a numeric, Boolean or string literal are both present in an assignment, they must be separated by at least one white space.
+In this case, the EDA tool should attempt to make the assignment using parameter reference first.
+If that fails (for example if the file doesn't exist) the numeric, Boolean or string literal shall be used for the assignment.
+When multiple parameters are listed on a single line with one assignment, all of the parameters on that line shall be assigned the same value by the EDA tool.
+String literals must be enclosed in double quotes.

+The EDA tool may provide additional means to the user to assign values to Parameters.
 This may include the option to override the values provided in the .ibs file, to allow the user to make selections for multi-valued parameters in the parameter tree, or to provide values for uninitialized Parameters.
-I